alextran176/JourneyToTheFFT/README.md

 # JourneyToTheFFT
-A blog about my journey to learning Fourier algorithms and eventually implementing the FFT
+A blog about my journey to learn Fourier algorithms and eventually implementing the FFT

 1. Correlation function by integration